Opole: In Prussian Silesia

 King Frederick II of Prussia conquered most of Silesia from Austria in 1740 during the Silesian Wars; Prussian control was confirmed in the Peace of Breslau in 1742.
 In the 18th century, Opole belonged to the tax inspection region of Prudnik.
+The city's rapid development was facilitated by the establishment of a Regency (Regierungsbezirk) seat in Oppeln in 1816.
+The first railway connection between Oppeln, Brieg and Breslau was opened in 1843 and the first manufacturing plants were constructed in 1859, which greatly contributed to the city's regional significance.

 Under Prussian rule the ethnic structure of the city began to change.
 In the early 20th century the number of Polish and bilingual citizens of Opole, according to the official German statistics, varied between 25% and 31%.
 Nonetheless, Opole remained an important cultural, social and political center for the Poles of Upper Silesia.
 From 1849 the Polish newspaper Gazeta Wiejska dla Górnego Śląska was published in Opole.
 Polish reporter and opponent of Germanisation Bronisław Koraszewski founded the newspaper Gazeta Opolska in 1890 and the People's Bank in Opole (Opolski Bank Ludowy) in 1897.
 Another Polish newspaper, the Nowiny was founded by Franciszek Kurpierz in 1911.

 From 1816–1945 Opole was the capital of Regierungsbezirk Oppeln within Prussia.
 The city became part of the German Empire during the unification of Germany in 1871.